 Nest Thermostat vs. Nest Learning Thermostat: The breakdown

-In many ways, some would say the most important ways, the Nest Learning Thermostat and the Nest Thermostat are the same thermostats.
-All things being equal (they both work with your HVAC system, you like the style of either), the most significant difference between the two is the price.
+Some would say in the most important ways, the Nest Learning Thermostat and the Nest Thermostat are the same thermostats.
+All things being equal — besides the design — the most significant difference is the price.
 The Nest Thermostat is around $100 less than the Learning Thermostat's base price while delivering most of the same features, and with various sales throughout the year, that gap could be much broader.

 Honestly, the single most significant advantage that the Nest Learning Thermostat has over the Nest Thermostat is HVAC system compatibility.
 Spending less money on the Nest Thermostat won't do you any good if it doesn't work with your system, so you should check compatibility beforehand.
 But there's a good chance that both thermostats will be compatible.
 Unless you need Farsight, which lights up the Nest Learning Thermostat's display to show you information when the thermostat detects that you're nearby, or Nest Temperature Sensor support, I'd be hard-pressed to recommend the Learning Thermostat over the Nest Thermostat.

 |Nest Learning Thermostat||Nest Thermostat|